laurabpaulsen/text_space/README.md

 - [BoW Embeddings](http://htmlpreview.github.io/?https://github.com/laurabpaulsen/text_space/blob/main/examples/plotly_bow.html)
 - [Latent dirichlet allocation](http://htmlpreview.github.io/??https://github.com/laurabpaulsen/text_space/blob/main/examples/plotly_topic.html)

 These can also be found in the `examples` folder of the repository.
 Additionally the dash app provides an interactive way of exploring the corpus.
-It allows you to switch seemlessly between the types of embeddings and display the full text by clicking the songs.
+It allows you to switch seamlessly between the types of embeddings and display the full text by clicking the songs.